shortbloke/Arduino_SNMP_Manager/README.md

 SNMPGet snmpRequest = SNMPGet("public", 1);
 ```

-You can create a single SNMPGet object, and use it for multiple OID requests.
-However, for increasing the performance you can create multiple objects, for each GetRequest.
-For example in my environment a request for 5 OID took ~5ms with a single SNMPGet object vs ~3ms with 5 separate objects.
-For small numbers of requests this isn't going to make a difference, but if you are working with larger numbers, then it maybe useful to experiment with different implementations.

 ### Handlers and Callbacks

 The handlers and callbacks for receiving the incoming SNMP GetResponse are configured in `setup()`